MV Brisbane Star: Operation Pedestal

 On 31 July 1942 Brisbane Star entered the Firth of Clyde, where she and her sister Melbourne Star joined the Convoy WS 21S for Operation Pedestal to relieve the siege of Malta.
 The convoy left on 2 August under heavy naval escort and passed Gibraltar on 10 August, where it became Convoy MW 2.

 Off Cap Bon on 12 August a Luftwaffe aircraft launched an aerial torpedo at Brisbane Star.
 It damaged her bow, almost tearing it off, but she stayed afloat.
 She could make only 3 kn, so she rounded Cap Bon and anchored in the Gulf of Hammamet.
 There the harbour master of Sousse in Vichy French Tunisia boarded the ship, declared her unseaworthy and ordered her to be detained and enter port.
-Brisbane Star's Master, Captain Frederick Riley, refused and the harbour master eventually withdrew.
+Brisbane Star's Master, Captain Frederick Riley, refused and the harbour master eventually withdrew but agreed take ashore one crewman, who had been seriously wounded in the attack, but unfortunately he died shortly afterwards.

 Eventually Malta sent Spitfires to escort Brisbane Star the 200 miles to Valletta, where she and her cargo safely reached the Grand Harbour on 14 August.
-One crewman, Greaser Edward Corfield, had been wounded in the attack and died on arrival at Valletta.

 Brisbane Star stayed in Malta for almost four months, while her bow received temporary repairs good enough to return to deep sea service.
 On 7 December she left Malta with Convoy ME 11, which reached Port Said four days later.
 She then passed through the Suez Canal, called at Aden on 20 December, and spent Christmas 1942 and New Year 1943 heading south through the Indian Ocean.
 After calling at Cape Town in early January she reached Argentina.
 This may be when Blue Star had her bow further rebuilt at Puerto Belgrano Naval Base.
 She was at Buenos Aires at the end of January and again in late February, before leaving for home on 26 February.
 She went via Gibraltar, where she arrived on 21 March.
 A week later she left and joined Convoy MKF 11, which was en route from Bône in French Algeria to the Firth of Clyde.
 She reached Liverpool on 5 April.

 Captain Riley was one of three Merchant Navy captains from Operation Pedestal who were awarded the DSO "for fortitude, seamanship and endurance... in the face of relentless attacks... from enemy submarines, aircraft and surface forces".
 His Chief Officer Robert White, Chief Engineer Allan Nichol, Second Officer C.R.
 Horton and Junior Second Engineer J Dobbie were awarded the DSC.
 Boatswain F Wilson and ship's carpenter A Nylander were awarded the DSM and Junior Third Engineer A.J.
 Pretty was mentioned in dispatches.